You may wish to see an introductory page first.

 View of the Forum from the Basilica; (inset) plan of its main monuments: 1) Capitolium; 2) Foro della Statua Eroica; 3) Terme del Foro; 4) Tempio di Roma e Augusto; 5) Basilica; 6) Tempio Rotondo

 The centre of Ostia was the Forum where the main buildings of the town were located.
 It was situated at the junction between Decumanus Maximus and Cardo Maximus, the two main streets.
-Emperor Tiberius built a temple dedicated to Rome and Augustus in its southern part, but most of the other buildings and the overall design of the Forum are dated first half of the IInd century AD during the reigns of Emperors Trajan, Hadrian and Antoninus Pius.
+Emperor Tiberius built a temple dedicated to Rome and Augustus in its southern part, but most of the other buildings and the overall design of the Forum are dated first half of the IInd century AD at the time of Emperors Trajan, Hadrian and Antoninus Pius.

 Lily Ross Taylor - The Cults of Ostia - Bryn Mawr College - 1912